Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

 Callback: Action=EFI_BROWSER_ACTION_RETRIEVE, QuestionId=0x4444, Type=EFI_IFR_TYPE_NUM_SIZE_16, Value=8
 Callback: Action=EFI_BROWSER_ACTION_RETRIEVE, QuestionId=0x0001, Type=EFI_IFR_TYPE_STRING, Value=String pro
 ```
 As you see here each action is called on every interactive form element.
 This is true for all other cases when the action affects all the form elements.
+This includes all the actions except `EFI_BROWSER_ACTION_CHANGING` and `EFI_BROWSER_ACTION_CHANGED`.

-The calls in this case are happening not by the order of QuestionId's, but in the order of element placement in the VFR.
-Also as we've said it before, the `VfrCompiler` implicitly assigns `QuestionId`'s to all the form elements which don't have any explicit define for that.
+Another thing to point out is that the calls in the output above are happening not by the order of `QuestionId`'s, but in the order of element placement in the VFR.
+Also as we've said it before, the `VfrCompiler` implicitly assigns `QuestionId`'s to all the form elements which don't have any explicit setting for that.
 Even to those which don't have any `INTERACTIVE` flag.
-The implicit assignments start from the `0x0001` value, and this is the value that our `string` element got.
+The implicit assignment starts from the `0x0001` value, and this is the value that our `string` element got.

-If we change `numeric` element value to 3, only `numeric` callback will be executed
+Now if we change the `numeric` element value to 3, only `numeric` callback will be executed:
 ```
 Callback: Action=EFI_BROWSER_ACTION_CHANGING, QuestionId=0x4444, Type=EFI_IFR_TYPE_NUM_SIZE_16, Value=3
 Callback: Action=EFI_BROWSER_ACTION_CHANGED, QuestionId=0x4444, Type=EFI_IFR_TYPE_NUM_SIZE_16, Value=3